lisaong/diec/day2/README.md

 Note: When you first log into the IOTA Light Wallet, go to RECEIVE > ATTACH TO TANGLE to see your full balance.

 ### Raspberry Pi
-```
-cd ~/diec/day2/docker
-sh ./launch_docker.sh
-```

 To find the microbit serial port path:
 1. Disconnect the Micro:bit
 2. `ls /dev/ttyA*`
-3. Connect the Micro:bit over USB
+3. Connect the Micro:bit over USB to the Raspberry Pi
 4. `ls /dev/ttyA*`
 5. The path is whatever is new in step 4 after the Micro:bit is plugged in.
 If nothing new comes up, try expand the search path by doing `ls /dev/tty*` instead (note that you'll see a lot more paths here)
+6. Launch the docker container **after** connecting the Micro:bit to the Raspberry Pi:
+```
+cd ~/diec/day2/docker
+sh ./launch_docker.sh
+```

 Running the microservices:
-1. Edit `iota_client.py` to use the URL for your test IOTA Tangle.
+1. Edit `iota_client.py` on the Raspberry Pi to use the URL for your test IOTA Tangle.
 2. Generate 1 IOTA seed and address:
 ```
-python iota_client.py --gen_address
+python3 iota_client.py --gen_address
 ```
-3. Update feeder/iota_wallets.json.
+3. Edit feeder/iota_wallets.json.
 Sender accounts must use the IOTA seed, whereas recipient accounts can use an IOTA address.
 You basically run steps 1 and 2 three times (where step 2 is optional for the recipient account).
 4. Run the microservices in terminals to see what they do:
 ```
 # from one terminal:
-python nutrient_microservice.py /dev/ttyXXXX
+python3 nutrient_microservice.py /dev/ttyXXXX

 # from another terminal:
-python iota_microservice.py /dev/ttyXXXX
+python3 iota_microservice.py /dev/ttyXXXX

 # from another terminal:
-python microbit_to_mqtt.py /dev/ttyXXXX
+python3 microbit_to_mqtt.py /dev/ttyXXXX
 ```
 5. Flip the Micro:bit left and right, while clicking button A.  If all goes well, you should observe see MQTT traffic.